alldominguez/isee_young_rennes_ws1/README.md

 The repository contains the following documents:

-1.- **ws1_isee_young_rennes.ipynb:** Contains the notebook for the practical session with the necessary code for data analysis in exposome projects.
+1.- **ws1_isee_young_rennes.ipynb:** Contains the notebook for the practical session with the necessary code to apply statistical methods for studying mixtures and the exposome.

 2.- **data:** This folder contains the codebook and the datasets that will be used during the session.